RT38/hello-world/README.md

 Commits:

 Commits are the running changes to a branch that are being made.
 They would be like the "Save: Version_X.1; Save: Version_X.2"

+Pull request:

+A pull request is a proposed change to the master branch.
+It is "request" to have those edits added to the master.
+The pull request shows the additions (green) and subractions (red).

+It shows the "diffs" or differences between the master and the current branch.